 News & Events:

-PLoS ONE Publication - a publication authored largely by current and past lab members titled ''When more transmission equals less disease: reconciling the disconnect between disease hotspots and parasite transmission'' Read More
+PLoS One Publication - a publication authored largely by current and past lab members titled ''When more transmission equals less disease: reconciling the disconnect between disease hotspots and parasite transmission'' is out

 REU site - we are a participatory lab in this exciting opportunity for undergraduates nationwide.
 Read More